-In essence that’s what big content is all about.
+In essence, that’s what big content is all about.
 Content that produces massive results by way of shares, likes, links, email signups, traffic and don’t forget about reputation enhancement!

 Why Creating Big Content Can Be Challenging?

 Make no mistake, although creating big content can be thought-provoking and inspiring, it certainly isn’t easy to pull off.
-There are many reasons why we don’t see the web littered with content of this nature.
+There are many reasons why we don’t see the web littered with the content of this nature.
 Here are some of the obstacles you need to overcome:-

 Takes a lot of time to research and produce

 Most people love easy and shy away from hard work – it’s the old pain vs pleasure story conveyed so well by Tony Robbins.

 You see creating any type of big content takes a lot of effort.
 Imagine how much work it would take you to research and write up a 2k – 3k worded article…. now 10x it.
 That’s big content!

 That’s why you don’t see much big content around, but guess what?
 This is precisely how you can gain a competitive advantage over your competitors.
 Push through the ‘pain barrier in your mind and start producing this type of mega content and YOU WILL see big results.